-Marcus Personal Loans offers unsecured personal loans, primarily to borrowers with good to excellent credit.
-As an online branch of Goldman Sachs, the loans are backed by a traditional financial institution with a long history in the industry.
+Marcus by Goldman Sachs offers unsecured personal loans, primarily to borrowers with a good to excellent credit score.
+As an online branch of Goldman Sachs Bank USA, the loans are backed by a traditional financial institution with a long history in the industry.

-Transparency is a major focal point for Marcus.
+Transparency is a central focal point for Marcus.
 The lender advertises no fees, stating simply that, “We make money on interest.”
-Lack of bedside manner aside, there’s little harm in determining whether or not you’re eligible, particularly when searching for a low-interest personal loan online.
+Lack of bedside manner aside, there’s little harm in determining whether you’re eligible, particularly when searching for low-interest personal loans online.

-We’ll walk you through the ins and outs of Marcus Personal Loans so you can determine if this lender is a good match for you.
+We’ll walk you through the ins and outs of Marcus by Goldman Sachs so you can determine if this lender is a good match for you.

-At Marcus Personal Loans, you can take out a personal loan from $3,500 to $40,000.
-There is no origination fee, and you can use the money for anything you want.
-However, when applying, you do have to specify how you intend to use the money, and this may affect how much you are approved for.
+Marcus offers personal loans with flexible loan amounts that range from $3,500 to $40,000.
+They also don’t charge an application fee, origination fee, or late payment fees, and you can use the money for anything you want.
+However, when applying, you have to specify your loan purpose, which may affect your maximum loan amount.

-Loan durations last anywhere from three to six years, and the APR does vary a bit from borrower to borrower.
-If you take out a loan, your APR could range from 6.99% to 24.99%.
+Loan terms are from three to six years, and loan rates vary depending on your credit scores.
+Interest rates range from 6.99% to 28.99%.
+However, the maximum APR for New York residents is 24.99%.
 How high or low of an APR you get depends on many factors, including your:

 - Loan amount